The Dust Scattering Halo of Cygnus X-3: Introduction

 \section{Introduction}

 Dust grains are a vital part of the interstellar medium (ISM), aiding in gas cooling for star formation, providing a site for chemical reactions, and acting as the seeds for planetesimal growth.
-ISM dust is typically observed in absorption over the UV and optical or emission in the infrared.
-High energy studies of interstellar dust grains compliment information at other wavelengths for several reasons.
-First, the dust grain scattering cross-section in the X-ray is highly sensitive to grain size.
-Thus X-ray scattering probes the large end of the size distribution; such grains are 'grey' and thereby affect the normalization of the optical extinction curves.
+ISM dust is typically observed in absorption, over the UV and optical, or emission in the infrared.
+However, high energy studies of interstellar dust grains complement information at other wavelengths for several reasons.
+First, the dust scattering cross-section in the X-ray is highly sensitive to grain radius ($a$), making it ideal for gauging the large end of the size distribution.
+This is more difficult to do at other wavelengths.
+Large grains $\sim 0.3~\mum$ in radius have a flat extinction efficiency for UV and optical light, which affects the normalization of the extinction curve and not its slope.
 Infrared emission ($\lambda \lsim 50\ \mum$) also tends to be dominated by the smallest carbonaceous grains (PAHs); the larger $0.1 \ \mum$ grains will glow at these wavelengths only when subjected to intense radiation \citep{Draine2007}.
-Second, dust grains are relatively transparent to X-rays.
-As a consequence, X-rays probe the full abundance of interstellar elements (gas plus dust) and are also able to probe higher ISM column densities than UV or optical studies.
+Second, dust grains are relatively transparent to X-rays \citep{Wilms2000}.
+As a consequence, X-rays probe the full abundance of interstellar elements (gas plus dust) and higher ISM column densities than UV or optical studies.

 We focus here on dust scattering of X-rays over small angles, which produces a diffuse halo image around bright X-ray point sources \citep{Over1965}.
 The first X-ray scattering halo was imaged with the Einstein Observatory around 4U$1658-48$ \citep{Rolf1983}.
-Since then, X-ray halos have been observed around Galactic X-ray sources \citep[e.g.][]{Witt2001,Smith2008}, anomalous X-ray pulsars \citep{Tiengo2010}, and gamma-ray bursts that pass through dusty regions of the Milky Way \citep{Vau2006}.
+Since then, scattering halos have been observed around various Galactic X-ray binaries \citep[e.g.][]{Witt2001,Smith2008}, anomalous X-ray pulsars \citep{Tiengo2010}, and gamma-ray bursts that pass through dusty regions of the Milky Way \citep{Vau2006}.